 Some believe these resurrected saints are the 24 elders John saw in Revelation 4:4.

-How should Christians apply the spiritual truths of Passover?
+How should Christians apply the spiritual truths of Passover today?

 Christian Passover – Purity

 Just as Jesus and His disciples ritually purified themselves before Passover, we must purify ourselves before we can…